Rainbow Lorikeets in Love: An Amazing Video

 The bowerbirds were the first to arrive in the morning.
-While the pasha had a bath, the female birds waited patiently in the nearby bushes until they could have a bath.
-During the day, the wattlebirds used the pool, sometimes for hours.
-They jumped from a nearby railing from different heights, equivalent to 10, 5, or 3 metres, similar to what the Olympic high diver does.
-They sometimes had competition with the noisy miners.
-Rainbow lorikeets often came in groups of 5 to 10 to have a very loud swimming carnival.
+While the pasha had a bath, the female birds waited patiently in the nearby bushes for their turn.
+Throughout the day, the red wattlebirds claimed the pool, sometimes for hours.
+They’d launch themselves from a nearby railing at different heights—like Olympic high divers—from what would be the equivalent of 10, 5, or 3 metres.
+Occasionally, they competed for space with the noisy miners.
+Then, in the late afternoon, the rainbow lorikeets would arrive in rowdy flocks of five to ten, turning the quiet water bowl into a noisy, chaotic swimming carnival.

 The “Love Birds”.
-Rainbow Lorikeets came to us for over 15 years.
-They always came together.
-When one was missing, they called out until they were together again.
+For over 15 years, a pair of Rainbow Lorikeets visited us—always together.
+If one was ever missing, the other would call out until they were reunited.
 They cared for each other and loved each other greatly.
-Gentle together but are bossy to all the other birds.
-When our Love Birds came, all bathing activities had to stop.
-All birds, regardless of size, left the pool.
-They waited in nearby bushes until the Rainbow Lorikeets “Love Birds” finished.
+While gentle with one another, but bossy to all the other birds.
+Whenever our Love Birds arrived, all bathing activities came to a halt.
+Birds of every size—even the bigger ones like magpies—cleared out of the pool and waited patiently in the nearby bushes until the “Love Birds” finished.
 This could take some time.
-Even bigger birds, like magpies, had to follow their rules.
+No one dared to challenge their authority.

-After their long, refreshing bath, the colourful Rainbow Lorikeets get into the branches of a nearby Gum tree.
-Then, they groom one another for a long time.
+After their long, refreshing bath, the colourful Rainbow Lorikeets flutter into the branches of a nearby gum tree.
+Then, they preen and groom each other’s feathers for a long time.
 After that, they rested and seemed to enjoy the fantastic view of the lagoon and the Ranges.

-Rainbow Lorikeets typically sleep at night, their vibrant feathers settling into the stillness of dusk.
-However, on this occasion, we spotted two of these lively birds taking an unexpected nap in the nearby gum trees.
-After an exhausting swim, it seemed they did need a little rest.
-Their colourful plumage stood out against the green leaves, and we had never witnessed such a sight before.
-It was a rare moment of quiet for these normally active birds, a little pause in their busy day.
+Rainbow Lorikeets typically sleep at night.
+However, on this occasion, we observed two of these lively birds taking an unexpected nap in the nearby gum trees.
+After an exhausting swim, it seemed they needed a little rest.
+Their colorful plumage stood out against the green leaves, and we had never witnessed such a sight before.
+It was a rare moment of quiet for these normally active birds—a little pause in their busy day.

 The two Rainbow Lorikeets had many offspring, and they cared for them wonderfully.
 Feeding and grooming them.
 Both parents share the work.
 But when they came for bathing, they were treated like all other birds, they were not allowed to share the bath with them.